Home Cocktails Ordinary Drink Balmoral

 Balmoral Variations

-Balmoral Negroni In this variation, the sweet vermouth is replaced with Campari, giving it a bitter edge.
-Swap: 1/2 oz Campari replaces 1/2 oz sweet vermouth
+Balmoral Negroni In this twist, the sweet vermouth is replaced with Campari, creating a more bitter and vibrant version of the Balmoral.
+Swap: Swap sweet vermouth for Campari

 Pairs Well With